 Browsers Supported : Chrome

-Technical Documentation for QAT Pipeline DB to JSON Conversion Tool
+Technical Documentation for QAT PipeLine DB to JSON Conversion Tool

 QAT

-(Pipeline Access DB to JSON Conversion Tool)
+(PipeLine Access DB to JSON Conversion Tool)

 OVERVIEW

-This software tool has been developed to convert the pipeline access database to the JSON format data file to use it in an easy way.
-It is a standalone application and it dont need internet access.
+This software tool has been developed to convert the PipeLine MS Access database (.accdb) to a JSON format data file to use it in an easy way.
+It is a standalone application and it does not need internet access.
 So, end users can easily install this tool on their machines and use it in offline mode.
 Also, this tool has a feature that allows the user to choose preferable language options.

 GOALS

-The main goal of this tool is to convert the pipeline access database into JSON data.
+The main goal of this tool is to convert the PipeLine MS Access database into JSON data.

 SYSTEM CONFIGURATION REQUIREMENTS

-As this is the standalone application, users have to have the below normal system configuration to use this tool on their system.
+As this is the standalone application, users must have the below system configuration to use this tool on their system.

 Operating System: Windows / Linux / Ubuntu